 So it’s not always easy to find a one-size-fits-all definition of a toxic workplace.
 But perhaps we can at least agree on a few things no one would consider culturally healthy.

-6 common elements that are part of a toxic culture definition
+6 common toxic culture elements

 - Employees fight all the time and nothing gets done as a result.